davidly/ff/README.md

 # ff
 Find File.
 Windows command line app to find files on a drive.
-(MacOS-compatible C# version below)
+Also, a MacOS-compatible C# version and a Linux-compatible C version.

 Build using a Visual Studio 64 bit command prompt using m.bat